mario-aleo/cordova-angular-angularMaterial-seed/README.md

 <br/>

-* <p>There are places in the index.html to load your javascript files on the bottom of the file, please use it as a guide.</p>
+* <p>There are places in the index.html to load your javascript files on the top of the file, please use it as a guide.
+(Since it's an app, the files should be load at the start, so the first paint will be complete)</p>

 <br/>